TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          stdWrap options for the label (by default the label is the filename) before being wrapped with the A-tags.

-         Use this to eg. import another label from a database field or such.
+         Use this to e.g. import another label from a database field or such.

 .. container:: table-row